 “I don’t know what you’re talking about,” she told me, and “I never said that,” she lied, when I asked about what bad things could ever happen in a house so big and so different from what everyone else had.
-To my tiny brain, the glass walls made it feel magical, and a part of me, I didn’t have a name for, longed for it.
+To my tiny brain, the glass walls made it feel magical, and an unknown part of me longed for it.

 We drove down dark pavement.
 In the center was a bright, yellow double line with very few and far between breaks for passing.
 I was once told the original roads were built with logs, and that the hills were flat on top so the horses who pulled carriages had time to rest before climbing to another steep height.

 From my window, the road cut straight through the landscape, past beautiful historic homes of rock, siding, or wood.
 There were giant fields belonging to old family farms, ones with silos and old abandoned barns, taken back by nature and weeds.
 We drove by stands of trees and private woods, down towards the city, but not quite.
 We never really went into the city, just the edges of it.

 The powerlines hung on poles high above us, like a link to civilization or a rope to follow to find our way, both in and out.

 Our town was small.
 It was a one stoplight town, and despite all of the side glances I got when I was little, at the time, it felt like home.
 I loved how the limbs hung over the cars, creating tunnels of vibrant, green leaves and strong, arm-like branches.
 I loved hiking by the Gunpowder or swimming in creeks and streams.
 I loved it all.